greenelab/deep-review/all-sections.md

 solution could be to use domain adaptation methods where the model trains on a source cell type and uses unsupervised feature extraction methods to predict on a target cell type.
-TFImpute [@Qbtqlmhf] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs besides the target TF.
+TFImpute [@Qbtqlmhf] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs.
 This is a step in the right direction, but a more general domain transfer model across cell types would be more useful.

-Critically, deep learning can also provide useful biological insights into TF binding.
+Deep learning can also provide useful biological insights into TF binding.
 Lanchantin et al. [@Dwi2eAvT] and Shrikumar et al.
 [@zhmq9ktJ] developed tools to visualize TF motifs learned from TFBS classification tasks.
 Alipanahi et al. [@jJHZHWrl] also introduced mutation maps, where they could easily mutate, add, or delete base pairs in a sequence and see how the model changed its prediction.
-This would be very time consuming in a lab setting but was easy to simulate using their model.
+Though time consuming to assay in a lab, this was easy to simulate with a computational model.
 As we learn to better visualize and analyze the hidden nodes within deep learning models, our understanding of TF binding motifs and dynamics will likely improve.

 ### Promoters, enhancers, and related epigenomic tasks

-Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
-Transcriptional control is undoubtedly a vital -- and early -- part of the regulation of gene expression.
+Transcriptional control is undoubtedly a vital, early part of the regulation of gene expression.
 An abundance of sequence and associated functional data (e.g. ENCODE [@15J98V2qM] and ExAC [@fSpvdh5l]) exists across species.
-At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@19jjiGHWc], perhaps due to the ill-defined nature of CREs.
+At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@19jjiGHWc], perhaps due to the ill-defined nature of cis-regulatory elements (CREs).
 A promoter itself can be seen as an assemblage of "active" binding sites for transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
 However, the sequence signals that control the start and stop of transcription and